Rittenhouse gives account of shootings: ‘I defended myself’

 “You understand that when you point your AR-15 at someone, it may make them feel like you’re going to kill them, correct?”
 Binger asked.

 Rittenhouse testified that he then shot and killed protester Anthony Huber after Huber struck him in the neck with his skateboard and grabbed his gun.
-Then he wounded Gaige Grosskreutz, saying the protester had lunged at him “with his pistol pointed directly at my head.”
+Then he wounded Grosskreutz, saying the protester had lunged at him “with his pistol pointed directly at my head.”

 Much of the testimony Wednesday was centered on the shooting of Rosenbaum, since that set in motion the bloodshed that followed.